Gynko/friidrett/README.md

    Connection name: GokstadDb
    Port: 3306
    Password: gokstad
-9. Open the sql script that we downloaded
+9. Open the sql script that we downloaded - File Open SQL Script - Encoding latin1
 10. Run the script - the lightning icon
 11. Installing the server and the database: